-Prior medications include all medications (eg, prescription drugs, over-the-counter drugs, herbal medications) used by the subject within 28 days prior to the single study dose.
+Prior medications include all medications (eg, prescription drugs, over-the-counter drugs, herbal medications) used by the subject within 28 days before administration of study drug(s).

 8.2.
 Safety Assessments

 8.2.1.
 Vital Signs

 Vital signs will include measurements of body temperature (°C), pulse rate, respiratory rate, and blood pressure (systolic and diastolic).
 Pulse rate and blood pressure will be measured while the subject is in a supine position after resting for 10 minutes.